Envestnet (ENV) Q1 2017 Results - Earnings Call Transcript

 Rishi Jaluria - JMP Securities LLC

 Okay, got it.
 Thanks.
 And one for Jud and maybe I know you can help on this one as well, but we saw some nice growth in Yodlee in the quarter, especially compared to last year.
 And is this something out of the Advisor Summit last week?
 There is definitely some customer excitement around the Yodlee and hopefully, some future adoption.
-Could you give us an idea for just what you're seeing in terms of adoption of Yodlee with existing Envestnet client and maybe from a product roadmap perspective, when we can expect to see full integration, that might, call it, (25:36) take that number up towards your longer term target of 30% penetration?
+Could you give us an idea for just what you're seeing in terms of adoption of Yodlee with existing Envestnet client and maybe from a product roadmap perspective, when we can expect to see full integration, that might help take that number up towards your longer term target of 30% penetration?

 Judson T. Bergman - Envestnet, Inc.